 Hypoglossal nerve stimulator

 If your sleep apnea is caused by a blockage near the bottom of your tongue, your doctor might suggest a procedure called hyoid suspension.
-This involves moving the hyoid bone and its nearby muscles in your neck closer to the front of your neck to open up your airway.
+This involves moving the hyoid bone and its nearby muscles in your neck to open up your airway.

 While all surgeries carry some risks, having sleep apnea can increase your risk of certain complications, especially when it comes to anesthesia.
 Many anesthesia medications relax your throat muscles, which can make sleep apnea worse during the procedure.